ThingSet/thingset.github.io/docs/spec/v0.4/mapping_mqtt.md

 ## General thoughts

 MQTT topics used for ThingSet are namespaced with a `ts/` at the very beginning.
 This allows to use the same broker for multiple purposes and data formats.
-Topics are sent with every single MQTT message.
-In order to keep them as short as possible, no additional versioning prefix is added.
+As topics are sent with every single MQTT message, no additional versioning prefix is added in order to keep them short.

-The ThingSet-specific part of the topic starts a user or tenant name and the device ID, followed by `rx` or `tx` to indicate the direction of the message. `tx` means that a message is transmitted from the device to the cloud (uplink), `rx` means that the device receives a message from the cloud (downlink).
+The ThingSet-specific part of the topic starts with `rx` or `tx` to indicate the direction of the message. `tx` means that a message is transmitted from the device to the broker (uplink), `rx` means that the device receives a message from the broker (downlink).

+The direction identifier is followed by a user or tenant name, the device ID and the path relative to the device root.

 In environments without different users or during bootstrapping of devices, `null` shall be used instead of an actual user name.

-Gateway subscribes to downlink messages with using topic
+A Gateway that translates MQTT to multiple devices connected e.g. via CAN subscribes to the following topic for downlink messages

-    ts/{user}/+/rx/#
+    ts/rx/{user}/#

 and publishes uplink messages to the topic

-    ts/{user}/{device-id}/tx/{path}
+    ts/tx/{user}/{device-id}/{path}

 **Remark:** For MQTT v3.1.1 it is not possible to use the same topic for uplink and downlink messages, as a device would receive its own published message if it subscribed to the topic aswell.
 Only MQTT v5 has a "No Local" bit to prevent getting messages from same clientID.

 This topic layout allows to easily grant access rights on user or device basis, e.g. with following wild card:

-    ts/{user}/{device-id}/#
+    ts/+/{user}/{device-id}/#

 ## Statements

-### Device to cloud
+### Device to broker

 Messages in text mode are published to the `tx` path and the payload format must be the valid JSON data extracted from a ThingSet statement.

 **JSON name:value map, QoS 0/1**

-    ts/{user}/{device-id}/tx/{group}
+    ts/tx/{user}/{device-id}/{group}

 Messages can also be published directly in the binary format to the `txb` topic if the device does not support the text mode.